beton-ochoa/beton-ochoa.github.io/index.md

 ---

 ### Updates
 **May 22nd, 2023:** Congratulations to **Elias Villalvazo Avila** for having successfully presented his master thesis on multi-modal learning for endoscopic stone recognition 🥳 !
-This work was a collaboration with the **Centre de Recherche en Automatique de Nancy**  He had a super productive two years ay CVINSIDE: two articles in the french confererence GRETSI, one @IeeeIsbi (Colombia)  and we are submitting a journal to Expert Systems with Applications and working on another for Information Fision (both in Elsevier), congrats to this amazing MSc student and collaborator!
+This work was a collaboration with the **Centre de Recherche en Automatique de Nancy**  He had a super productive two years ay CV-INSIDE: two articles in the french confererence GRETSI, one @IeeeIsbi (Colombia)  and we are submitting a journal to Expert Systems with Applications and working on another for Information Fision (both in Elsevier), congrats to this amazing MSc student and collaborator!

  >> ![ ](/elias_defense.png)